High Cholesterol Treatment in Madison, AL

 There are many negative effects that can stem from a buildup of excess cholesterol within the blood, which is why individuals should carefully monitor their cholesterol levels and make active strides to lower these levels.

-The board-certified primary care physicians at Madison Medical Associates provide high cholesterol testing and management at our office in Madison, Alabama.
-Learn more and call us at (256) 325-1160 to schedule your appointment today.
+Madison Medical Associates provides comprehensive cholesterol testing and treatment at our wellness clinic in Madison, Alabama.
+For more information about you can manage your high cholesteral, please call (256) 325-1160 to schedule your consultation today.

 There are two distinct types of cholesterol that can be measured within a patient’s body: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
 The major difference between these two substances is that LDL delivers cholesterol to the body whereas HDL removes cholesterol from the blood.
 These characteristics are why many will generally refer to LDL as “bad cholesterol” and HDL as “good cholesterol”.

 Individuals with high LDL levels are at an increased risk for serious conditions such as heart attack or stroke, which is due to the buildup of fatty deposits within the blood vessels.
 These deposits restrict blood flow between the vessels until the blood is eventually unable to travel where it needs to go throughout the body.